ouspg/CompSec/README.md

   * User: cwuser
   * Password. cwpassword

-These virtual machines are located on network drive:
+These virtual machines are located on network drive.

  Machines can be run directly from there, *but all changes on virtual machines are lost, after shutting them down.*

 ### **Method 1: copy machine, and run locally**

 If you have enough space on your lab computer, and you are not too hesitated to start, recommended way is to copy virtual machine from network drive, and then start it locally.
-This way changes are not lost.
+This way changes are not lost in shutdown.

 You can mount network drive with following cmd command: